RogerMReyes/data-structures-and-algorithms/java/README.md

 ## Approach & Efficiency

 In this challenge the way I approached this problem was by creating 3 pointers that will walk down both lists.
 These pointers serve as temporary placeholders so that none of our nodes are lost when changing a nodes next property.

+---

+#  09 Stacks and Queue

+In this challenge the problem domain was to create Stack and Queue classes that contain methods to add, delete, peek, and check if the data structure is empty.

+## WhiteBoard Process

+N/A

+## Approach & Efficiency

+I was able to complete all methods for Stacks and Queues.
+All methods have an O(1) Time performance.